discreetlogcontracts/dlcspecs/meeting/meeting_july_12_2022.md

   * https://github.com/discreetlogcontracts/dlcspecs/pull/192/
   * Still needs review
   * Some LN devs have been reached out to by Chris, how'd it go?
+  * Some mailing list chatter and responses from LN devs, generally positive
+  * Maybe LN will do something like this someday but not anytime soon
+  * Sounds like we're just goint to do the dumb thing and send more data to peers as we need it
 * Validation of offers and announcements
   * https://github.com/discreetlogcontracts/dlcspecs/pull/193
   * Still needs implementations